If I’m Not a Nurse, Can I Still Go to NP School?

 The next steps would be to get an NP certificate and advanced practice registered nurse (APRN) license.

-Nursing bridge programs can offer individuals such as RNs with an associate degree in nursing (ADN), licensed practical/vocational nurses (LPN/LVNs), and certified nursing assistants (CNAs) a "bridge" between their existing skill set to a higher one.
+Nursing bridge programs can offer individuals such as RNs with an associate degree in nursing (ADN), licensed practical/vocational nurses (LPN/LVNs), and certified nursing assistants (CNAs) a “bridge” from an existing skill set to a new one.

 ADNs, for example, can take advantage of ADN-to-MSN programs.
 Most are 30-36 months.